adsc-hls/synthesizable_h264/README.md

 ------------

 This software package contains source code of a synthesizable C code version of H264 decoder with certain specified format.
 The source code is largely modified and rewritten based on the H.264/AVC JM Reference Software version 8.6 to be synthesizable, i.e. High-level Synthesis tools are able to synthesize the source code to RTL.
 The decoder accepts **.264** format as input and **.yuv** video file as output.
-This software package also provides the shell script which automatically run the HLS and RTL cosimulation process for the RTL decoder.
+This software package also provides the TCL script which automatically run the HLS and RTL cosimulation process for the RTL decoder.

 Test Case Source